Coffee: Balancing the Complexity of Production and Providing Caffeine

 - Exporting: The beans are ready for international travel.
 They’re loaded onto ships in shipping or plastic-lined containers.

 - Tasting: Coffee tasting, or “cupping”, is done by professionals looking for bean visual quality, aroma, and taste.
 Beans are roasted in a small roaster, then ground and infused for the copper to smell and taste.
-Coffees are evaluated for the purpose of blending different beans or building the right roast.
+Coffees are evaluated to blend different beans or build the right roast.

 - Roasting: Beans are roasted to convert them from green coffee into aromatic beans that are ground and used to make that cup of joe.
 Beans are roasted at about 550 degrees Fahrenheit.
 Once the beans reach 400 degrees, the oil inside the beans begins to emerge and creates the well-known coffee flavor and aroma.
 Beans are cooled by air or water.
 Once roasted, beans are on the clock for reaching the consumer.
 Once roasted, beans are on the clock for reaching the consumer.